1 November 2017, San Jose, CA (USA) hosted by eBay

 San Jose, CA 95125

 Since the QE Summit is a 1-day event and hosted at eBay instead of a hotel, we do not have a contract with a hotel for bedrooms.
 However, the 2 days before the QE Summit we will be downtown San Jose for our Annual Conference.
-We've managed to negotiate a very affordable rate there at $ 189 USD per night (excluding taxes).
-This rate is also available for the nights of October 13 and 14.
-More information and instructions to book your room can be found here.
+Please have a look at the Annual Conference pages for information on how to book your hotel room.

 Recommendable hotels in the area of the eBay South Campus: